exercism/z3/exercises/practice/rtos-static-scheduling/.docs/instructions.md

 The `isinstance()` built-in Python function can be used to differentiate between the two tasks in the list.
 The order of the list is irrelevant; look only at the parameters of the tasks.
 The second input is a single integer that specifies the context switching overhead.
-The context switching overhead will always be a nonnegative integer.
+The context switching overhead will always be a non-negative integer.

 The output should be a dictionary where the keys are the task ID from RealTimeTask instances, and the value should be a list of two-tuples.
 The format of the two-tuples